18 Must-Have Negotiation Skills For Procurement Professionals

 Conditional proposals can help you avoid giving something too important for you, especially if the other party does not want to compromise.
-However, how to utilize it?
+However, how do we utilize it?

 For this article, we are going to tackle what a conditional proposal is.
 We will show you an example of how you can utilize it in your profession.

-Once you are done reading this article, you will be able to use it in all your deals effectively.
+Once you are finished reading this article, you will be able to use it in all your deals effectively.
 Thus, increasing the chance that you will gain more from the offer.

 Conditional Proposal: What is it?